ocknamo/n8n-nodes-nostrobots/doc/write.md

 - type: selectbox

 You can choose how you want to create the event.
-There are three options:
+There are four options:

 - 'BasicNote'
 - 'Event(advanced)'
 - 'Raw Json Event(advanced)'
+- 'Encrypted Direct Message(nip-04)'

 ### BasicNote